The Software Selection Process (One-Month Timeline)

 Refine Goals and Set Budget

-With goals, processes, and feature requirements documented, important project benchmark like expected savings and a workable budget can be quantified.
+With goals, processes, and feature requirements documented, important project benchmarks like expected savings and a workable budget can be quantified.
 An inquisitive approach is required to set these numbers.

 Calculating expected return is tough work.
 There are always soft benefits that resist quantification.
 But it’s important to attempt to build a workable projection.
 It’s impossible to set a meaningful project budget without doing so.

-A project manager who conservatively expects $50k in annual savings, now has reason to understand that it’s a net positive to consider a solution that has annual operating costs of $30k.
-The project sponsor, of course, will need to refine the budget further to make sure that it corresponds to available capital or to determine how to finance the system.
+A project manager who conservatively expects $50k in annual savings now has reason to understand that it’s a net positive to consider a solution with annual operating costs of $30k.
+The project sponsor, of course, will need to refine the budget further to ensure that it corresponds to available capital or to determine how to finance the system.

 Week Three